Guest Post By Elaine Bennett

 - Keep your router’s firmware up-to-date to prevent the latest cybersecurity threats.
 Most routers we use today will notify you when the manufacturer rolls out patches and updates to firmware.
 Some of them will even update the router firmware automatically.

 In 2020 and beyond, cybersecurity threats are getting more sophisticated.
 And, their consequences for businesses are multiple, from harming your employer’s budget to compromising their reputation.
 That is why you should not neglect the importance of data security.
-By putting these data security into practice, you will limit access to your sensitive data and reduce the stress of remote working.
+By putting these data security steps into practice, you will limit access to your sensitive data and reduce the stress of remote working.

 What data security practices do you use?
 We are listening!